davidhozic/discord-advertisement-framework/docs/thesis/introduction.rst

 Shilling
 ===================
 While you may of heard of NFTs before, you might not of heard of the process called *shilling*.
-Shilling is a more fancy (buzz-wordy) term for promotion / advertising NFTs on social media.
+Shilling is term for promotion / advertising NFTs on social media.
 But it isn't just any kind of advertising, like putting some promotional material on a website or having a stand on the public for promotion, but instead is a more controversial method of marketing that is more engaged.